k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 - Logical Units — business-driven entities and their related data are modeled into LUs such as CRM, Billing, Ordering, etc. Each LU contains Broadway flows to delete or load entities from/to the target environment.
 In addition, an LU contains data generation Broadway flows to generate rule-based synthetic entities.
 - An environment setup — a process in which the source and target environments of TDM are defined, and the connection details of interfaces and Globals in each environment are configured.

 Implementing a TDM project in Fabric Studio involves several steps.
-The following illustration highlights the main ones.
-All steps are implemented in Fabric Studio except for the Fabric Catalog step:
+Note that all steps are implemented in Fabric Studio except for the Fabric Catalog step, which is handled separately.
+The following highlights the main steps:

 ## 1. [TDM Library Installation](/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md#tdm-development-environment-installation)